UKCloud/documentation/articles/managed-operations/man-ref-customer-prereqs.md

 ### Operating systems

 UKCloud only supports in-life, vendor-backed operating systems, such as Microsoft Windows, Red Hat Enterprise Linux and Canonical Ubuntu.
 Customer-built operating systems (for example Gentoo Linux custom build) are unsupported by this service.
+Virtual software appliances are also unsupported by this service.

 ### Customer environment configuration